Automated Work Zone Speed Enforcement Program

 Who reviews the Notice of Liability?

-All violations will be reviewed and certified by NYS Certified Technicians from NYSDOT and NYSTA before a Notice of Liability will be issued.
+All violations are reviewed and certified by NYS Certified Technicians from NYSDOT and NYSTA before a Notice of Liability is issued.

 What is the fine amount for a work zone speed safety violation?